-Welcome to our podcast series, titled In the know, where our expert team talk through important financial planning topics.
+Welcome to In the know, your go-to financial planning podcast.
+Listen in as our expert team discuss important financial planning topics.

 The purpose of this podcast is to help you understand why everyone is financially unique, what your relationship with money is and how this is influenced.
 We hope that by making these discussions accessible, you are able to make more informed decisions moving forward.